Albert-Gao/feathers-next-error-example/README.md

 `send stat "/Users/albertgao/codes/temp/feanext/public/index" +1ms`

+I don't know whether it related to this problem or not.
+But just put it here just in case.

 The call stack is pretty messy, as I don't know link the source code as the dependencies here. `feathers` has tons of modules :D Will try to link add do more research.